jliu64/uacs-lynx-compression/reader/HOW-TO-USE.md

   }
 ```

-The handling of source and read-write operands is similar.
+The handling of source and read-write operands is similar:
+* The source operands can be accessed using `info->srcOps` and the number of source operands is given by `info->srcOpCnt`.
+* The read-write operands can be accessed using `info->readWtriteOps` and the number of read-write operands is given by `info->readWriteOpcnt`.

 #### Operand types
 The type of an operand `op` is given by `op.type`.
 Its possible values are given by